HomeSite Map

 The Beatles made one more recording of "And I Love Her," this being made specifically for BBC radio.
 They recorded the song on July 14th, 1964 in Studios B7/S2 of Broadcasting House in London between 7 and 11 pm for a new radio show entitled "Top Gear," which was produced by Bernie Andrews and broadcast on July 16th between 10 and 11:55 pm.

 Sometime in 2023, Giles Martin was given the task of creating a "demix remix" of "And I Love Her" for inclusion as a new track on the 50th Anniversary edition of the compilation album "The Beatles / 1962 - 1966" (aka "The Red Album").
-With Peter Jackson's AI technology at his disposal, Giles Martin was able to utilize this "new machine-learning techology" so that "individual elements that were put to tape...and were therefore impossible to separate" could be "untangled, allowing Giles to put the original recordings back together with even greater clarity and impact," as stated by John Harris in the liner notes of the above mentioned album.
+With Peter Jackson's AI technology at his disposal, Giles Martin was able to utilize this "new machine-learning techology" so that "individual elements that were put to tape...and were therefore impossible to separate" could be "untangled, allowing Giles (Martin) to put the original recordings back together with even greater clarity and impact," as stated by John Harris in the liner notes of the above mentioned album.
 Since Peter Jackson chose the original stereo mix of "And I Love Her" to apply AI, Paul's double-tracked vocals appear throughout in this new mix.
 The seperation of John's rhythm guitar in the left channel and George's lead guitar in the right channel makes this arguably the best stereo mix of the song.

 Not to be forgotten is Paul McCartney's live recording of "And I Love Her" that occurred on